 "It's never fun to lose.
 It's kind of frustrating actually," said Suns designated hitter Josh Theulen.
 "We just can't seem to get anything going."

 Neither could Pittsfield starting pitcher Dan Bradley.
 Bradley, who was coming off a one-run, two-hit win in a seven-inning performance, got rocked for nine earned runs on 10 hits in 42 3 innings.
 He was chased after the Rox batted around in the fifth.
-The key blow of the inning was a two-run home run by Rox designated hitter Greg Baggett on an 0-2 pitch by Bradley.

 "He kept the ball up in the zone a couple of times.
 We made a couple of mistakes up in the zone in that inning and they took care of him," Suns manager Jamie Keefe said.
 "Too many two-strike hits right now.
 That's been a couple of starts in a row."